mkxml/atom-filesize/README.md

 ![filesize package screenshot](http://f.cl.ly/items/26081p1n180T3y381I1i/filesize_pkg_screen.jpg)

+# Get it now

+If you have Atom Shell Commands run this on your terminal to get it now:

+  `apm install filesize`

+You can also find this package searching for `filesize` in the Atom package browser inside Settings.

 # How it works

 It uses Node.JS to calculate the size in bytes of the current file in focus by Atom.